A Merchant’s Guide To In-Store Credit Card Processing

 - You’ll also need to get a manual imprint on the receipt or a separate manual receipt form signed by the customer.
 Note that you can only get an imprint from embossed cards.
 So if the card is not embossed, you’ll want to ask for another form of payment.

-To prevent the frequent need for fallback procedures, especially since keyed-in transactions are more often disputed, be sure to clean the stripe-reader head a couple times a year to ensure it is running properly.
+To prevent the frequent need for fallback procedures, especially since keyed-in transactions are more often disputed for chargebacks, be sure to clean the stripe-reader head a couple times a year to ensure it is running properly.

 As of October 1st, the transition to chip cards in the U.S. is officially in full swing.
 The rules have more or less remained the same for safe processing, but just to be sure you’ve got what you need, we’ll go over the new liability rules and acceptance guidelines.
 For more general information, follow this link to a handy article.